SITE-Capstone/capstone_plan/planning/project_proposal.md

 ## Related Work

 Similar paper trading apps exist for users to trade fake money, however these apps do not inheritely teach users aboout investing and are more used as a game.
-Apps in this space are also skewed towards stocks, where our app will be specific to cryptocurrency trading and focus on eduacating users while also allowing them to practice their newly learned investment strategies through paper trading of the top cryptocurrencies.
+Apps in this space are also skewed towards stocks, where our app will be specific to cryptocurrency trading and focus on educating users while also allowing them to practice their newly learned investment strategies through paper trading of the top cryptocurrencies.

 ## Open Questions